aistats/aistats2025/ac_guidelines.md

     In the review period, the main part of the submission should be 8 pages long.
 After that, only the references are allowed.
 If that is not the case, please mark it as a format violation.
 4. What else counts as format violations?

-    Anything that breaks anonymity, violates dual submission policy, changes the format (e.g., margins or vertical spaces, or submitting the main paper and appendix in the same pdf).
+    Anything that breaks anonymity, violates dual submission policy, changes the format (e.g., margins or vertical spaces).
 If in doubt, please mark it as a violation, which will be looked after by the Program Chairs.